Iroxle/Iroxle/README.md

 - 👋 Hi, I’m @Iroxle
-- 👀 I’m interested in AI
+- 👀 I’m interested in Stocks and Crypto
-- 🌱 I’m currently learning C# and Python.s
+- 🌱 I’m currently learning C# and Python

 <!---
 Iroxle/Iroxle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.